jbejjani2022/InferBiomechanics/README.md

 `python3 main.py visualize ...`

+ANALYTICAL BASELINE: To visualize the results of running an analytical baseline, run with the `--model analytical` flag.

 ### Evaluating a Model

 To get performance numbers for a given model on the whole dataset, even if it hasn't finished training, run: